ICE Scoring Model: Overview, How it Works, Examples

 After entering all the data, the tool automatically calculates the ICE score.
 You can also use this online ICE score calulator.

-With the ICE scores calculated, we can reorder the list to view features from highest to lowest priority.
-This helps in identifying which features should be addressed first.
+With the ICE scores calculated, we can reorder the list to create an ICE ranking from highest to lowest priority.
+This ICE priority list helps in identifying which features should be addressed first.

 Xnapper-2024-07-07-16.23.00